williato/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 | About Azure Cosmos DB | <https://docs.microsoft.com/azure/cosmos-db/introduction> |

-> **Note:** Ensure that your IP address added to the IP list under Firewall of cosmosDB.
-If not then you'll not able to see the License Plates data in cosmosDB
+> **Note:** Ensure that your IP address is added to the IP list under the Firewall settings in your Azure Cosmos DB account.
+If not, then you will not able to see the License Plates data within Azure Cosmos DB.

 ### Task 1: Use the Azure Cosmos DB Data Explorer